So the real question is at the end of the day, would I recommend Josh Doyle Homes out of WhiteHead, Ohio? Not in a million years. And here's why:

 Our rental agreement had expired and the house still wasn't done.
 The landlord had given us an additional month but he had found a full year rental and was anxious to have her move in.
 We were homeless.
 At least we had options, we move into a hotel for almost 2 weeks while we wanted for our house to finally be done.

 Time was ticking away and no one seemed to care that we were living day to day in an hotel which was not cheap.
-The guys building our barn said someone would show up for a couple hours and then be gone.
+The guys building our barn said someone would show up for a couple hours and then leave.
 The amount of waste was staggering and time was passing by.
 In the meantime, installations were done incorrectly and had to be redone.
 Questions were left unanswered and cries for help went unnoticed.

 And then the bills started coming in.
 1 week before move in suddenly we were short almost $10,000.
 I had budgeted everything down to pennies and now .... our budget was shot, our timeline was past, and we were on the verge of being homeless.
 And no one cared.